debosmita212/Beth-Rose/README.md

-https://unturning-cash.000webhostapp.com/ this is the hosted website for this online flower store project. https://debosmita212.github.io/Beth-Rose/
+this is the hosted static website for this online flower store project. https://debosmita212.github.io/Beth-Rose/